syntevo/docs/src/SmartGit/Manual/GUI/AdvancedSettings/Low-Level-Properties.md

 # Changing Low Level Properties in SmartGit

 In addition to the options available in the [SmartGit Preferences](../Preferences/index.md), additional customization options are accessible through the SmartGit Properties file (`smartgit.properties`).
 This article describes these additional properties.

-Most system properties below can be edited directly in the **Edit | Preferences** settings dialog under the **Low-Level Properties** section.
+Most low-level properties below can be edited directly in the **Edit | Preferences** settings dialog under the **Low-Level Properties** section.
 Changing these values updates the `smartgit.properties` file, which is located in [SmartGit's Settings Directory](../../Installation/Installation-and-Files.md#default-path-of-smartgits-settings-directory).

 In rare instances, you may need to edit the `smartgit.properties` file directly.